Key hole at the PGA Championship

-ST. LOUIS — A look at the key hole Friday in the second round of the PGA Championship:
+ST. LOUIS — A look at the key hole Saturday in the third round of the PGA Championship:

 More from Star Tribune